ogagaoghene/blog-app/README.md

 # Blog-App

 ## Description 🏗️

-In this project I will add integration tests using Capybara, RSpec, Selenium.
-I will also solve n+1 problems that occur in the app.
+I will add forms to allow users to add comments and likes to posts on behalf of the correct user

 ## Built With

 - Ruby on Rails
 - PostgreSQL
-- Capybara
-- Selenium
-- RSpec

 ### Setup